 In 2010 a new wooden floor was installed, wooden benches were successively replaced and an audio-visual system was installed.
 In 2016 a wheelchair access ramp was constructed for

 The Durban Corporation in co-operation with the government embarked on the establishment of major housing schemes in the outskirts of the city.
 They started in Lamontville in 1934 and in Chesterville in 1946.
 Already in 1936 the church in Lamontville was built – also as a daughter-congregation to Milne Street.
 In 2009 major renovations and extension work to the church building, including two extra rooms and a toilet block were completed.

 A mission outreach in Chesterville was embarked on.
 It was planned to build a church, but a site could not be obtained.
 For many years the congregation worshipped in a corrugated iron building, but were eventually given notice by the owners.
 Subsequently worship continued in an incomplete workshop building for some years.
-Thereafter the congregation used a classroom in Chesterville High school, where they are currently worshipping.
-Chesterville congregation has managed to obtain a site and is about to finish the construction of a ground floor of a two-storey church building, where they plan to move to in the coming months.
+Thereafter the Chesterville congregation used classrooms in the Chesterville High School for the following years.
+The managed to secure a site at the corner of Mbusweni Rd and 106830

 On Easter Sunday of 1959 an English service was started in Moore Road Lutheran church for “Coloured” families who had been removed from their homes in Zululand.
 It was a humble beginning, but the few that were present had a missionary zeal.